iannntsw/rent-a-thing-admin-web/README.md

+RentAThing Admin

+- Upon starting of database, default admin is created:
+    - Email : admin@gmail.com
+    - Password : password
+- Admins will need to created on the backend and admin portal will not allow creation of new admins

+Deployment:
+Execute
+npm install
+npm run dev

+NOTE:
+Ensure that admin portal is running on http://localhost:3000

 # TailAdmin Next.js - Free Next.js Tailwind Admin Dashboard Template

 TailAdmin is a free and open-source admin dashboard template built on **Next.js and Tailwind CSS** providing developers with everything they need to create a feature-rich and data-driven: back-end, dashboard, or admin panel solution for any sort of web project.